prjemian/specdomain/specdomain/trunk/src/specdomain/doc/howto-markup.rst

 This markup does not look too complicated until we reach the *Modification history* starting at line 23.
 The content here might be coded as either literal text (above) or a reST table.
-Since the table is easy *and* CVS is no longer used, we'll format it as a table.
+Since the table is easy *and* CVS is no longer used to build the revision history, we'll format it as a table.

 Consider this SPEC comment: